868meshbot/meshbot/README.md

 ## Bot interaction

 You bot will be accessible through the meshtastic mesh network through the node name.
 DM the bot/node and issue any of the following commands:

 - #test : receive a test message
 - #weather : local weather report
 - #tides : tide info (dont forget to change the default town in the source)
 - #whois #xxxx : retrieve name and node info for a node based on last 4 chars of address
+- #bbs #post !address message : post a messgae on the bbs for a given user at !address
+- #bbs #get : retrieve your message(s) left by another user(s)

 ## Contributors